Saul Blinkoff

-Nobel Prize in Chemistry 2021 | Pioneer of Organocatalysis | Innovation and Sustainability Keynote Speaker
+Nobel Prize in Chemistry 2021 | Director at the Max Planck Institute for Coal Research | Pioneer of Asymmetric Organocatalysis | Innovation & Sustainability Speaker

 Want to book Benjamin List as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h: